akin35/Implement-Traffic-Management/README.md

 6. Implement Azure Application Gateway

 ## Solution of Implement Traffic Management step by step:
-1. Provision the environment
-2. Configure hub and spoke network topology
-3. Test transitivity of virtual networking peering
-4. Configure routing in the hub and spoke topology
-5. Implement Azure Load Balancer
-6. Implement Azure Application Gateway

 ## Step 1:
-Created 4 virtual machines from azure portal according to the Topology 1.0 ; 	be careful vnets and subnets configurations
+Created 4 virtual machines from azure portal according to the Topology 1.0 ;
+* be careful vnets and subnets configurations
-	there is no public ip on the vm’s
+* there is no public ip on the vm’s
-	don’t forget to save-download your json files
+* don’t forget to save-download your json files
 	all vm’s will be in the same rg
 	NEXT 6 pictures (1A…1F) show VMs, VNETs and RG configuration.
 	On the file storage part on GitHub, you can see-download ARM templates as a separate file.